Alisdair Simpson

-He appeared as Ser Donnel Waynward, the Knight of the Bloody Gate in Series Four of Game of Thrones and between 2014 and 2016 he was Chapman Carter in War Horse at The New London Theatre.
-He was the voice of Richard in the BAFTA winning and Oscar nominated The Bigger Picture, a short animation film directed by Daisy Jacobs.
+He was Ser Donnel Waynwood in Series Four of Game of Thrones and between 2014 and 2016 he was Chapman Carter in War Horse at The New London Theatre.

+He was Richard in the BAFTA-winning and Oscar-nominated The Bigger Picture, a short animation film directed by Daisy Jacobs.

-He has narrated over 250 documentaries including Pompeii: The Last Day, Lost Land of the Jaguar, Expedition Borneo, Operation Iceberg, Doctors in the Death Zone, The Somme – From Defeat to Victory for the BBC.
+He has narrated over 300 documentaries including Pompeii: The Last Day, Lost Land of the Jaguar, Expedition Borneo, Operation Iceberg, Doctors in the Death Zone, The Somme – From Defeat to Victory for the BBC.

 Other programmes for WMR broadcast on the Yesterday include: Nazi Hunters, Nazi Collaborators, Secret War, Great Crimes and Trials and Black Ops.

 Biography and professional career

 Simpson went to the Bristol Old Vic Theatre School and graduated in 1995.

-His professional stage debut was at the Royal Exchange, Manchester in Tartuffe by Molière, and has gone on to work at Stratford and London in The White Devil, Troilus and Cressida and Three Hours after Marriage (1996/97) for the RSC.
-He was the King of France in Yukio Ninagawa's 1999/2000 production of King Lear in Tokyo, London and Stratford.
-He was Captain Horster in Trevor Nunn's 1997 production of Ibsen's An Enemy of the People at the National Theatre and the Ahmanson Theatre in Los Angeles.
+His professional stage debut was at the Royal Exchange, Manchester in Tartuffe by Molière.
+He went on to work at Stratford and London in The White Devil, Troilus and Cressida and Three Hours after Marriage (1996/97) for the RSC.

+He played the King of France in Yukio Ninagawa's 1999/2000 production of King Lear in Tokyo, London and Stratford and Captain Horster in Trevor Nunn's 1997 production of Ibsen's An Enemy of the People at the National Theatre and the Ahmanson Theatre in Los Angeles.

 He was Achilles in Troilus and Cressida for Shakespeare at the Tobacco Factory in Bristol in 2003.
-He has also appeared at Watermill Theatre in the play Neville's Island, on tour in Stephen Daldry's An Inspector Calls and in The Years Between at the Royal in Northampton.
+Other roles include Roy in Neville's Island at the Watermill Theatre, Gerald Croft on tour in Stephen Daldry's An Inspector Calls and Richard in The Years Between at the Royal in Northampton.
 In 2008 he appeared at the Young Vic in an opera based on David Lynch's Lost Highway.
 From 2014–2016 he played Chapman Carter in War Horse at The New London Theatre.

 On television he has appeared in programmes such as Game of Thrones, No Bananas, Soldier Soldier, Men Behaving Badly, Teachers, Spooks, The Worst Week of My Life, Broken News, The Bill, Casualty and Dream Team.